The Protector (1985 film): U.S. version

-During a bar robbery gone awry, NYPD officer Billy Wong kills the perpetrators but loses his partner Michael, drawing the ire of his superiors.
+Billy Wong is a Hong Kong-born officer with the New York Police Department.
+During a bar robbery gone awry, Billy kills the perpetrators but loses his partner Michael Alexander, drawing the ire of his superiors.
 Later, in the middle of a fashion show, masked gangsters storm in and kidnap Laura Shapiro, the daughter of known gangster Martin Shapiro.
 Crime boss Harold Ko and Martin Shapiro are suspected of smuggling drugs from Hong Kong to New York.
 A surveillance of Shapiro's bodyguard Benny Garucci indicates that Ko may have taken her to Hong Kong for ransom.
 Wong and his new partner Danny Garoni travel to the colony, where they encounter local contacts Stan Jones, Hing Lee, and Hing's daughter Siu Ling.

 The officers evade Ko's attempts to have them killed at a massage parlor and again at their hotel, while Royal Hong Kong Police chief superintendent Whitehead is reluctant to provide assistance, insisting that Ko is an upstanding citizen.
 Garoni and Wong attend a charity function hosted by Ko and confront him publicly.
 The next day, Wong, Garoni, and Jones discover that Hing Lee has been murdered.
 Garoni follows Garruci to a shipyard where Ko's drug lab is located and Laura Shapiro is held.
 In a meeting between Ko and Garucci, it is revealed that Shapiro's daughter was kidnapped because her father did not pay for Ko's last shipment.

 Wong, Garoni and Jones raid the drug lab, destroy it and save Laura in the process.
 Garoni, however, is shot by Garucci and held hostage unless Billy returns Laura to Ko.
 Wong decides to leave her with Superintendent Whitehead.
 Wong meets Ko and Garucci at the shipyard, and learns that Superintendent Whitehead—was on Ko's payroll the whole time—has delivered Laura to his boss.
 Wong fights Garucci and Ko's guards, killing the former.
 Stan Jones and Siu Ling arrive to help rescue Garoni and Laura.
 Ko escapes in a helicopter, but Wong commandeers a crane and drops its contents onto his helicopter.
 With Ko dead and Laura saved, Billy and Danny return home and are given a NYPD Medal of Honor.